SeisSol/SeisSol/Documentation/local-timestepping.rst

 For this, you need to set *LtsAutoMergeClusters* to one.
 The parameter *LtsAllowedRelativePerformanceLossAutoMerge* controls the allowed relative performance loss when merging clusters compared to the baseline cost.
-Currently, there are two different types of computing the baseline cost.
+There are two different types of computing the baseline cost.
+:code:`LtsAutoMergeCostBaseline = 'bestWiggleFactor'` allows merging clusters without losing the performance gained from the wiggle factor.
-The standard is :code:`LtsAutoMergeCostBaseline = 'bestWiggleFactor'`, which computes the optimal wiggle factor without merging and uses its cost as the baseline.
+It computes the optimal wiggle factor without merging and then computes the best wiggle factor with auto-merging using the previous result as baseline.
+This requires two iterations of finding the best wiggle factor but because the results of the most expensive operations are cached in the implementation, it is not much slower than :code:`LtsAutoMergeCostBaseline = 'maxWiggleFactor'`.
 Alternatively, you can use :code:`LtsAutoMergeCostBaseline = 'maxWiggleFactor'`, which computes the cost without merging and wiggle factor and uses this as baseline cost.
+The default and recommended choice is :code:`LtsAutoMergeCostBaseline = 'bestWiggleFactor'`.

 These features should be considered experimental at this point.